lilijab/codecept/README.md

 > notice: make sure to change the port in `acceptance.suite.yml` to `9515`

 # Run
-​
-Tests in this project can be run in two environments - `mobile` and `desktop`.
+​Tests in this project can be run in two environments - `mobile` and `desktop`.
 ​

 To run all tests:
 ```shell script
 php vendor/bin/codecept run --env mobile --env desktop